 \section{Abstract}

 In this paper, we develop a multiscale hierarchy framework for objective molecular dynamics (OMD), a reduced order molecular dynamics with a certain symmetry, that connects it to the statistical kinetic equation, and the macroscopic hydrodynamic model.
-In the mesoscopic regime we exploit two interaction scalings that lead, respectively, to either a mean-field type or to a Boltzmann type equation.
-It turns out that, under the special symmetry of OMD, the mean-field scaling results in an oversimplified dynamics that extinguishes the underlying molecular interaction rule, whereas the Boltzmann scaling yields a meaningful reduced model called the homo-energetic Boltzmann equation.
+In the mesoscopic regime, we exploit two interaction scalings that lead, respectively, to either a mean-field type or to a Boltzmann-type equation.
+It turns out that, under the special symmetry of OMD, the mean-field scaling leads to a substantially simplified Vlasov equation that extinguishes the underlying molecular interaction rule, whereas the Boltzmann scaling yields a meaningful reduced model called the homo-energetic Boltzmann equation.
 At the macroscopic level, we derive the corresponding Euler and Navier-Stokes systems by conducting a detailed asymptotic analysis.
 The symmetry again significantly reduces the complexity of the resulting hydrodynamic systems.